Label and Tag

 Emission Limits for Wood Stoves

 The internal design of wood stoves has changed entirely since the EPA issued standards of performance for new wood stoves in 1988.
-EPA's mandatory smoke emission limit for wood stoves is 7.5 grams of smoke per hour (g/h) for non-catalytic stoves and 4.1 g/h for catalytic stoves.
-(Wood stoves offered for sale in the state of Washington must meet a limit of 4.5 g/h for non-catalytic stoves and 2.5 g/h for catalytic stoves.)
+EPA's mandatory smoke emission limit for wood stoves is now 4.5 grams of smoke per hour (g/h) under Step 1 of the revised standards of performance for wood burning room heaters.
+Step 2 will take effect on May 15, 2020, when the standard will be lowered to 2.0 grams of smoke per hour.
+Heaters using the optional cord wood test method must meet a standard of 2.5 g/h.

 Stove manufacturers have improved their combustion technologies over the years, and now some newer stoves have certified emissions in the 1 to 4 g/h range.
-When comparing models, look for the EPA white label on the stove - a lower g/h rating means a cleaner, more efficient wood stove.
+When comparing models, look for the EPA certification label on the back of the stove - a lower g/h rating means a cleaner, more efficient wood stove.

 Types of Wood Stoves